STAR: A general interactive framework for FDR control under structural constraints: Discussion

+Using knockoff statistics instead of $p$-values.
 We have focused on the case where the test statistics are independent.
-For more general settings, the STAR framework dovetails naturally with the knockoff framework proposed by \citet{barber15} and extended by \citet{candes2016panning}, which convert complex regression problems into independent ``one-bit $p$-values'' for each variable.
-When running sparse regression algorithms like the LASSO, the underlying variables often have some structure---for example, a tree structure with wavelet coefficients in compressed sensing---and we may want to use the knockoff procedure to select a structured subset of variables.
+For more general settings, our framework dovetails naturally with the knockoff framework proposed by \citet{barber15} and extended by \citet{candes2016panning}, which convert complex regression problems into independent one-bit $p$-values for each variable.
+When running sparse regression algorithms, the underlying variables often have some structure---for example, a tree structure with wavelet coefficients in compressed sensing---and we may want to use the knockoff procedure to select a structured subset of variables.

 Keeping this motivation in mind, let $W_i$ denote the knockoff statistic for hypothesis $i$ and define $p_i = (1+\mathbf{1}\{W_i>0\})/2$.
 Then, knockoff constructions guarantee that $(p_i)_{i\in \cH_0}$ are independent $p$-values, conditional on $(|W_i|)_{i=1}^n$ and $(p_i)_{i\notin \cH_0}$.
 The absolute value $|W_i|$ may be viewed as the free side-information $g(p_i)$ in Algorithm~\ref{algo:STAR}, while the location of the variable on the tree would be the structural information $x_i$.
-Although the constructed $p_i$ does not technically have a decreasing density, the SeqStep accumulation function $h(p_i) = 2 1\{p_i > 1/2\} = 2(\text{sign}(W_i) + 1)$ nevertheless has expectation 1 under the null.
-The analyst may then use STAR to interactively pick a structured subset of variables.
+Although the constructed $p_i$ does not technically have a decreasing density, the accumulation function $h(p_i) = 2 I\{p_i > 1/2\} = \text{sign}(W_i) + 1$ nevertheless has expectation 1 under the null.
+The analyst may then use \star ~to interactively pick a structured subset of variables.

-Like AdaPT, knockoffs as defined in \citet{barber15} do not enforce constraints on the rejection set, nor do they allow for interactive adaptation as more ``$p$-values'' are unmasked.
-Combining STAR-SeqStep with Knockoff statistics allows for controlling FDR in many interesting regression problems with constraints on the rejection set, such as hierarchy constraints for interactions in a regression.
+Like \adapt, knockoffs as defined in \citet{barber15} do not enforce constraints on the rejection set, nor do they allow for interactive adaptation as more $p$-values are unmasked.
+Combining our method with knockoff statistics allows for controlling the \textFDR ~in many interesting regression problems with constraints on the rejection set, such as hierarchy constraints for interactions in a regression.